exercism/python/exercises/concept/ellens-alien-game/.docs/hints.md

 ## 3. The `is_alive` Method

 - Remember that class methods are always passed `self` as the first parameter.
-- 0 is not the only 'dead' condition
+- 0 is not the only 'dead' condition.

 ## 4. The `teleport` Method